 Although we saw differences in behavior with the Zoo open and closed, it was often unclear whether those changes represented a difference in overall welfare.
 The red kangaroos were an interesting example.
 We chose to study them because their walk-through habitat can potentially put guests in proximity to them.
 We found that in response to visitor presence, the kangaroos changed their schedule so they utilized the area around the visitor path more frequently in the morning, before visitors reached their habitat.
 However, there were no signs that this change impacted their overall well-being.
 Of course, by the time the Zoo reopened, we were transitioning from spring to summer, so we cannot rule out the possibility that warmer temperatures played a role in these trends.
 This example shows the complexity of studying human-animal relationships in the Zoo, as the effects of visitors can be difficult to isolate from other seasonal or environmental changes.
 A year later, we are still combing through the piles of data we collected during the statewide lockdown.
 Our results have shown many behavioral differences when the Zoo was closed versus open, but most of the effects were quite subtle.
 It is possible that the return of visitors at lower than normal capacities might have affected the results.
 The Zoo’s welfare-focused habitat designs, which give animals choices about whether or not to be seen and where to spend their time, may also make animals feel comfortable in their living spaces whether or not visitors are present.
 Using science, we can continue to investigate these important questions as part of a comprehensive approach to ensuring animals at the Detroit Zoo thrive.

-– Dr. Stephanie Allard is the director of animal welfare for the Detroit Zoological Society and oversees the Center for Zoo and Aquarium Animal Welfare and Ethics.
+– Dr. Grace Fuller is the director of animal welfare for the Detroit Zoological Society.